-When you hear “Advertise Purple,” what do you think of?
+When you hear the name “Advertise Purple,” what comes to mind?
 Data?
 Affiliates?
-The meaning of the “Purple” in our company name?
+The story behind the “Purple” in our company name?
 Adorable office dogs and cats?
 Our unassailable affinity for and domination of the fine performance art of ping-pong?
 I could go on, so let me redirect this word association game.

 On our website, you’ll see words like “data-driven strategy,” “transparent reporting,” “the right data,” and “performance-based.”
 So, if the “data” word association resonated with you at all, I’d say you’re on the right track.
 Although, we do kill it at ping-pong.
 No lie.